Student-centric advice and objective recommendations

 Although these essays are optional, we always encourage students to write them anyway so that the university is able to see who you are at a deeper level.
 If you have the same academic statistics as another student and the admissions professionals are trying to decide between the two of you, it could come down to the essays and which student they know more about.
 Help them get to know you better!

 Each of these essays should be a maximum of 250 words, and there is no minimum.
-But, it would be a good idea to write at least 150 words so that the admissions committee has enough writing to get to know you.
+However, it would be a good idea to write at least 150 words so that the admissions committee has enough writing to get to know you.
+You may choose to write a maximum of two prompts to write essays for.

 Prompt #1

-This is a question that you may be being asked quite a bit on college supplemental essay prompts, just worded in different ways.
-Think about an experience that you did not write about on your application that makes you unique compared to other applicants.
+This is a question that you may be asked quite a bit on college supplemental essay prompts, just worded in different ways.
+Think about an experience that you did not write about on your application that makes you unique.
+You can also think about how your identity or your environment has affected the way you see the world.
 They are looking for something personal, honest, and open, so take a deep look into your life to see if there is anything that you feel comfortable sharing with them.

-Once you have figured out what experience you want to share, it may help to free write in a stream-of-consciousness type of way to help you get your thoughts flowing.
+Once you have figured out what experience you want to share, it may help to freewrite in a stream-of-consciousness way to get your thoughts flowing.
 After that, you can always go back and edit for length and clarity.
 If you don’t feel comfortable writing about a personal experience, that is okay!
 That is one of the reasons why this prompt is optional.

 Questions to consider: